-The study is a regulatory commitment and is being run at the request of the European Medicines Agency.
-The data will be used to derive label text to advise patients about taking vandetanib and antacids concomitantly in normal clinical practice.
-As PPIs and H2-antagonist antacids are widely used and have different mechanisms of action it is considered necessary to study both types of antacids.
+This study is a regulatory commitment and is being run at the request of the European Medicines Agency.
+Data from the study will be used to derive label text to advise patients taking vandetanib and OCT2 substrates (including metformin) concomitantly.